 Instructions

-- Make one-bite size meatballs with the marinated meat and place it on a plate.
-Sprinkle the meatballs with 4 Tbsp potato starch (cornstarch) and evenly coat them.
+• Make bite-size meatballs with the marinated meat and place on a plate.
+Evenly coat the meatballs with 4 Tbsp potato starch or cornstarch.

-- In a large skillet, heat sesame oil over medium-high heat.
-Place the pork balls gently on the skillet and cook them until the bottom side is browned.
+• In a large skillet, heat 1 Tbsp toasted sesame oil over medium-high heat.
+Gently place the meatballs on the hot skillet and cook until the bottom side is browned.
 Flip and cook the other side until browned.

-- Reduce heat to medium.
-Add the teriyaki sauce in the skillet and shake it to mix everything.
-Cook covered for 5 minutes.
+• Reduce the heat to medium.
+Add the teriyaki sauce to the skillet and shake to mix everything.
+Cook, covered, for 5 minutes.
 Flip the pork balls occasionally to coat them with the sauce.

 To Store